Zingle/rest-api-documentation/accounts/GET_list.md

     GET accounts

-Returns a list of [Account Objects][] the current authorized user has access to
+Returns a list of [Account][] objects the current authorized user has access to

 ## Parameters
 Pagination options (see [Overview - Request Modifiers][])